What is foreplay?

 - Have you watched the process of engorgement occurring in your own body?
 Are you willing to give it a try?

-Psychotherapy or sex therapy- Talking with a sex therapist, psychotherapist, or counselor specializing sexual health can help someone identify factors contributing to the problems
+Psychotherapy or sex therapy- Talking with a sex therapist, psychotherapist, or counsellor specializing sexual health can help someone identify factors contributing to the problems

 A sex therapist or psychotherapist can help someone: